Allison Miner: New Orleans Jazz & Heritage Festival

 Miner helped run the festival for its first five years.
-She is largely credited with the founding the New Orleans Jazz & Heritage Foundation Archive, which contains recordings from musicians interviewed at the festival as well as other documents, photographs and ephemera related to the Festival and the Foundation's holdings including early WWOZ 90.7-FM recordings.
+She is primarily credited with the co-founding of both the New Orleans Jazz & Heritage Foundation and primary founder of the New Orleans Jazz & Heritage Foundation Archives.
+The Archive contains recordings from musicians interviewed at the festival and other culturally relevant documents, photographs, and ephemera related to the festival and the foundation's holdings, including samples of on-air recordings of WWOZ 90.7-FM.
+When the New Orleans Jazz and Heritage Festival could not hold an ‘in person’ event, the New Orleans Jazz & Heritage Foundation Archives provided many hours of prior recordings that the station was able to use in broadcast during the COVID19 pandemic shutdown in a financally successful “Festing In Place” campaign that was repeated multiple times by the station to raise funds.
+In 2019, The New Orleans Jazz & Heritage Foundation Archives were the key source material used for the Smithsonian Folkways recordings 50th anniversary box set of live festival recordings.

-Music manager and producer
+Music Manager and Producer

-She also went on to guide the career of Professor Longhair, aka Henry Roeland Byrd, from the mid-1970s until his death in 1980.
+Miner went on to guide the career of Professor Longhair, aka Henry Roeland Byrd, from the mid-1970s until his death in 1980.
 During those years, he toured overseas, produced popular recordings and gained critical acclaim.
 Her husband at the time, Andrew Kaslow, led Professor Longhair's back-up band.
-"Her devotion to Professor Longhair gave him the best years of his life," Wein was quoted as saying in Miner's obituary that ran in The Times-Picayune.
+"Her devotion to Professor Longhair gave him the best years of his life,” George Wein was quoted as saying in Miner's obituary that ran in The Times-Picayune.

 Miner and Kaslow moved to Cleveland in the mid-1980s, where she produced a Cajun and zydeco radio show at Case Western Reserve University on WRUW 91.1, led the National Folk Festival at the Cuyahoga Valley National Park and was development director at the Cleveland Music School Settlement.

+In later years when Miner moved back to New Orleans, she managed and booked tours in the early career of The Rebith Brass Band who’s founding members included trumpeter Kermit Ruffins.

-Return to Jazz Fest
+Return to Jazz Fest and New Orleans

 Miner returned to New Orleans in 1988, creating the Jazz Fest's Music Heritage Stage, which features interviews with performers. "...'This is my way of bringing the Jazz Fest back to the way it was in the old days, like sitting around the living room floor and getting to know these people,' she said in a 1990 interview.
 'It was our way of having a more intimate involvement with the musicians....
 We talk and they perform and answer questions from the audience.
 People say it's like the Oprah Winfrey part of the festival.'
-Miner, who also became the festival's archivist, said that Jazz Fest 'is a reflection of what the world needs to know about New Orleans music.'...".
+Miner, who also became the festival's first archivist, said that Jazz Fest 'is a reflection of what the world needs to know about New Orleans music.'...".
 The Music Heritage stage was later renamed as The Allison Miner Music Heritage Stage, in her honor.